-Lefkada is a very pleasant, friendly, typical Greek town.
+Lefkas is a very pleasant and friendly, typically Greek town.
 It is an ideal place to start a sailing holiday due to its proximity to the airport, the number of markets to provision your yacht and a selection of good bars and restaurants.
 If it's utter peace and quiet that you’re after then Lefkas may not be the place for you, but it provides a good contrast to the small villages dotted around the rest of the Ionian.

 Day 1 - Nikiana (Lefkas Island)

 If you're lucky enough to get away on the first day then Nikiana offers a charming over night stop.
 It's a small fishing harbour with a few tavernas nearby.
 We would recommend getting your provisions in Lefkas before leaving.

 Sivota is a gem.
 Located on the South East of Lefkas Island (and not to be confused with Sivota Mourtos in the north Ionian), this picturesque harbour has a range of tavernas and bars circling a long concrete quay.
 Difficult to spot from the sea, Sivota opens up into a well-sheltered harbour.
 It’s best to visit mid-week when the pesky flotillas are congregating elsewhere.